Oasts and Ghosts in the Low Weald of Kent

 After a short ride beside farmland, a hop field and ancient woodland we will pass Hushy Heath Winery.
 The grapes here are grown on the same chalk ridges that extend to the Champagne Region of France.

 We then continue east, skirting the village of Staplehurst, through the village of Frittenden and cross country to Bethersden.
 Watch out for grass and grit in the centre of these narrow lanes and also be on the look out for tractors and people riding horses.
 There is a shop in Bethersden to get supplies if needed.
-This is just a 'short' afternoon ride so there is no cafe stop.

 When we leave the village we head north on the slow steady incline to Pluckley.
 Pluckley sits on the Green Sands Ridge, that runs from Sevenoaks to the coast.
 This is rumoured to be the most haunted village in England, so keep an eye out for any ghosts!